tombh/streaming/JOURNAL.md

 # Journal

+📆 **October 29th**
+Spent a good while this morning trying to figure out some OBS pain points.
+Turns out I had set a emulated video format for the webcam which was causing lot of CPU usage even when not streaming!
+Feel like I almost have my perfect streaming set up; OBS on a humble 15% CPU usage, losless encoding, nice travelling mic, "second display" on my little phone 😊 BTW let me know if my audio ever goes out of sync.

+Been thinking a lot more about the in-editor email client and the potential of Super Glass to be a bit of a game changer in the space.
+Also realised I could quite easily support the major snippet collections and formats, see https://github.com/rafamadriz/friendly-snippets

+It's getting near the end of the month so I need to report back to the Pygls team about my month.

+✅ Added flake8 and various other fixes and tidying up

+Got stuck with mocks trying to unit test debounce function.

 📆 **October 28th**
 Early morning stream for a couple of hours.
 Had more thoughts about how I'd make a email client using Super Glass, basically it depends on the workspaceEdit notification coming from the server: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspaceEdit I'd like to take some time soon to experiment with that.